Last Updated on July 31st, 2019

 Cool laser treatment at the dermatologist’s clinic is not as painful as other treatment alternatives, but a lot more painful than home treatment with cool laser.
 When treated with cool laser at the dermatologist office, the skin may be raw, red, and painful for 2 or 3 days, but people who have a procedure on Thursday usually can go back to work on Monday.
 Your skin may be especially sensitive to the sun for several months—at which time you may need to schedule another treatment to keep your skin smooth.

-Dermatologists use “hot” lasers to direct higher levels of energy to precise layers of skin.
+Dermatologists use “hot” lasers to direct higher levels of energy to precise layers of skin7.
 The idea is to heat a very thin layer of tissue so quickly that the heat does not have time to spread to surrounding tissues before the laser is turned off.
 That is why lasers used in acne skin care are typically of the “pulsing” variety.

 The earliest lasers were designed to stop the production of collagen beneath skin with protruding acne scars.
 The scar sank back down to the level of the surrounding skin and then could be masked with makeup.
 Doctors at first used what was called a continuous wave neodymium:yttrium-aluminum-garnet or YAG laser, but the scars treated with YAG laser therapy tended to come back in a few months.
-The YAG laser was replaced with a carbon dioxide laser, but scars universally returned in about a year.
+The YAG laser was replaced with a carbon dioxide laser, but scars returned in about a year.

-In the 1990’s, dermatologists began using a pulsed dye laser that could be fine-tuned to treat an extremely thin layer of skin, measured in millionths of an inch.
+In the 1990’s, dermatologists began using a pulsed dye laser8 that could be fine-tuned to treat an extremely thin layer of skin, measured in millionths of an inch.
 With the pulsed dye laser, scar treatments tend to last for several years.
 Refinements of the technique now allow scar treatment to be essentially permanent, with minimal risk of damage to surrounding tissues.

 Hot lasers heat hemoglobin rather than water.
 They zero in on the first blood vessel underneath an acne scar, cauterizing it, and stopping the regrowth of the scar.
 The darker the skin above the blood vessel, however, the more heat is absorbed in the surface of the skin rather than in the blood vessel below it, so that the skin itself can be severely damaged by the laser.

-What your doctor may not remember to tell you about hot laser treatment is that certain foods and medications can increase the photosensitivity of your skin so that heating spreads to tissues where it is not supposed to go.
-The high blood pressure medications known as ACE-inhibitors (usually drugs that end in -il, such as lisinopril, ramapril, or verapamil) increase the sensitivity of the skin to light.
+What your doctor may not remember to tell you about hot laser treatment is that certain foods and medications can increase the photosensitivity9 of your skin so that heating spreads to tissues where it is not supposed to go.
+The high blood pressure medications known as ACE-inhibitors (usually drugs that end in “-il,” such as lisinopril, ramapril, or verapamil) increase the sensitivity of the skin to light.
 St. John’s wort, psoralea, dong quai, angelica, and vegetables in the carrot family also increase the sensitivity of the skin to light.
 Light-sensitive skin is more likely to be burned during the procedure and more likely to produce a “sloppy” result from the acne laser treatment.

 If you have an inflammatory skin condition, such as cystic acne, psoriasis, or eczema, laser treatment may make it worse (where the laser is used).
 And if you have a viral skin infection, such as herpes or cold sores, exposure to laser light may activate the virus and cause inflammation that is far worse than acne.
 It is important that your doctor starts work at the bottom of your face, to maintain the greatest possible flexibility of your facial skin.

 It is extremely important to follow the doctor’s orders exactly after the procedure.
-It is never a good idea to use a detergent cleanser on skin recently treated with laser.
+It is never a good idea to use a detergent cleanser on skin recently treated with laser10.
 It is always essential to protect the skin from sunlight for up to two weeks after the procedure.
 (These precautions are not necessary with at-home acne laser treatment.)